-- (b) [1] Draw arrows in the tree that show, for things that moved, where they moved from and to. - (c) [1] Write the sentence that this would be the structure for. - (d) [1] What was the motivation to Merge Prog and vP? - (e) [1] What was the motivation to Merge T' and DP (Tracy)?
+- (a) [1] Draw arrows in the tree that show, when things moved, where they moved from and to. - (b) [1] Write the sentence that this would be the structure for. - (c) [1] What was the motivation to Merge Prog and vP? - (d) [1] What was the motivation to Merge V and NP?

-9. [4] Binding Theory.
+9. [5] Binding Theory.
 One question, about the sentences in (4) and (5) below.
 The question (as you will explore in the real questions a-d below) is this: Why does (5b) have only one of the two interpretations you might expect?
 The background is this: There are two kinds of give sentences, the kind with the prepositional goal (4a), and the "double object construction" (4b).
 Both sentences in (4) seem to mean basically the same thing, and have the same options.
 Some male won a prize and Bill received the prize from Sue.
 The prizewinner can be Bill, or somebody else.